Li-Heng-LH/JavaPlayground/java-memory-management/README.md

 * gc() will tell JVM to run GC process, but there is no guarantee that the VM will do.
 * gc() may be useful when we need to compare 2 methods.
 Call gc() to ensure clean start env.

+* GC will temporarily stop all threads.
+* So while GC is taking place, your application is temporarily suspended, and it will not resume till GC completes.
+* Therefore, GC needs to be fast, and reasonably infrequent.
+* Therefore, forcing a gc to happen is generally not a good idea.

+* finalize() is actually quite useless.
+* The problem is, we are not going to know if it is definitely going to run.
+Or if it is, when it is going to run.
+* Should never close an open resource in the finalize() method.
+In that case we never know when that resource is going to get closed.

+* Garbage Collector might not run.
+* It will run only when it is needed to keep the heap nice and tiy while the application is running.
+* If the programme reached the end, even if the heap is cluttered with lots of objects eligible for GC,
+  JVM might decide not to bother running GC.
+* When the application is finished, JVM will be destroyed and removed from memory.

 &nbsp;

 &nbsp;